Groundwater on Mars

-During past ages, there was rain and snow on Mars; especially in the Noachian and early Hesperian epochs.
-Some moisture entered the ground and formed aquifers.
-That is, the water went into the ground, seeped down until it reached a formation that would not allow it to penetrate further (such a layer is called impermeable).
+Rain and snow were regular occurrences on Mars in the past; especially in the Noachian and early Hesperian epochs.
+Water was theorized to seep into the ground until it reached a formation that would not allow it to penetrate further (such a layer is called an aquitard and is believed to be impermeable).
 Water then accumulated forming a saturated layer.
 Deep aquifers may still exist.